-  According to Green Arkansas, 44 percent of household costs relate to the energy used by computers, television sets and other electronic devices.
+An astounding 44 percent of household costs relate to the energy used by computers, television sets and other electronic devices.
 Save money by unplugging them after turning them off, and take advantage of natural resources such as sunlight instead of relying on electric lights during the day.
-A home energy audit can identify ways to save money and conserve natural resources; for example, weatherization can cut heating costs by 35 percent, according to the U.S. Department of Energy.
+A home energy audit can identify ways to save money and conserve natural resources; for example, weatherization can cut heating costs by 35 percent.

 Water is a natural resource essential to the survival of all life on Earth.
 It comprises nearly 75 percent of the human body and about 71 percent of Earth's surface.
 The U.S. Geological Survey estimates that an individual uses between 80 and 100 gallons of water every day in the United States.
 You use water in the bathroom for personal hygiene, in the kitchen to cook and wash dishes, and outside the home to wash your car, maintain your landscaping and for recreation.
 Agriculture requires water to grow the food we eat.

 Water for bathing, cooking and cleaning also has costs associated with energy-producing natural resources.
 Green Arkansas reports that at least 85 percent of the energy used to wash clothes goes toward heating the water.
 Monitoring water usage can help your household budget.